Harrison-Healthcare/Risk-Calculator/analysis/simulation-studies/diabetes/Diabetes-simulation-study-white paper.md

 Type 2 diabetes (T2D) affects more than 500 million adults worldwide and is a leading cause of blindness, kidney failure, heart attack, stroke, and lower‑limb amputation (World Health Organization, 2023).
 Early identification of individuals at high risk is therefore critical for timely intervention.

-The QDiabetes algorithm, developed by the UK’s NHS and first published in the British Medical Journal by Hippisley-Cox et al. (2017), estimates an individual’s 10-year risk of developing type 2 diabetes (T2D).
+The QDiabetes algorithm, developed by the UK’s NHS and first published in the British Medical Journal by Hippisley-Cox et al. (2017), estimates an individual’s 10-year risk of developing T2D).
 It comprises three models: Model A, which uses only non-biochemical variables; Model B, which builds on Model A by adding fasting blood glucose; and Model C, which further incorporates HbA1c.

 Each model uses fractional‑polynomial terms to calculate non-linear relationships between continuous predictors and log‑risk for TSD.
 It was selected for the present study because its equations are fully published, extensively validated in external cohorts, and rely on variables already captured in the Harrison Healthcare (HH) risk calculator, making it an ideal benchmark.